ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

     - At the population level, rate of "other" outcome stays approximately the same, live births increase, and stillbirths decrease with increasing intervention coverage, as expected.
 However, at the individual level, "other" outcomes become live births, and stillbirths become "other" outcomes.
 We believe this is due to the ordering of outcome choices in the random.choice call.
     - Update ordering of random.choice call so that "other" outcomes are not in the middle
     - For next model run
+  * - Inconsistencies between cause-specific and all-cause YLD observers in the parturition state
+    - Unknown
+    - Investigate for model run 8.3
+    -

 4.0 Research background and limitations
 ++++++++++++++++++++++++++++++++++++++++